-We are working to promote the Living Wage in all sectors and there are now just under 1300 living wage accredited employers in Scotland.
-We’re leading the UK, with more than a quarter of accredited real Living Wage employers in the UK based in Scotland.
+We are working to promote the Living Wage in all sectors and there are now just under 1800 living wage accredited employers in Scotland.
+We’re leading the UK, with around a quarter of accredited real Living Wage employers in the UK based in Scotland.

 Scotland already has the highest proportion of employees paid the Living Wage of any country in the UK.
 The Scottish Government has paid all staff within their pay scheme, including NHS staff, the real Living Wage since 2011.
 We are also providing funding to enable adult social care workers to be paid the Scottish Living wage – benefitting up to 40,000 care workers.
-Over the next year this will be extended to sleepover hours.
 And we will ensure that all staff working in private nurseries delivering our childcare pledge are paid the real Living Wage too.

 But we must go further if we are to ensure all workers receive a fair day’s pay for a fair day’s work.
 That’s why we support payment of the real Living Wage, which ensures people’s basic wage continue to meets the real cost of living.
 Our MPs will fight for a real Living Wage of over £10 by the end of this Parliament for all workers aged over 18.